What is a dust storm?

 Health problems can develop if someone breathes in the dust from a dust storm.
 The effects will depend on how large the dust particles are.

-Larger particles can irritate the eyes and upper airways (your nose, sinuses behind the nose and your trachea, or windpipe).
-In most people, these particles don’t cause health problems because they are too coarse to move down further into the lower airways.
+Larger particles can irritate the eyes and upper airways (the nose, sinuses behind the nose, and the trachea, or windpipe).
+In most people, these particles do not cause health problems because they are too coarse to move down further into the lower airways.

 Smaller dust particles, however, can get deep into the lungs and cause irritation and inflammation.
 This can cause problems with breathing, especially if you already have a health issue with your lungs.

 For some people, breathing in the dust from a dust storm can cause an asthma attack or other breathing problem.
 Breathing dust for a long time can lead to long-term breathing, heart or lung problems.

 Those most at risk of health problems because of a dust storm are: